 PHYS 1030 Conceptual Physics (4).
 This course is designed to present aspects of conceptual physics of interest to students in music, communications, and other artistic and non-scientific disciplines.
-Students will gain the ability to understand and explain physics concepts of dance and movement, musical instruments and the human voice, light and color, and electronic devices related to music and sound.
+Students will gain the ability to understand and explain physics concepts of movement, musical instruments and the human voice, light and color, and electronic devices related to music and sound.
 There is a one 2-hour lab each week employing the use of scientific instrumentation to demonstrate and measure the physical principles of the course.
 This course does not count toward the minor in physics.
-Prerequisite: Two years of high school algebra or the equivalent, or a year high school algebra and one year geometry or the equivalent.
+Prerequisite: Two years of high school algebra or the equivalent, or a year of high school algebra and one year of geometry or the equivalent.
 Offered each semester.

-PHYS 2010 College Physics I (3).
+PHYS 2010 Non-Calculus Physics I (3).
 The first course in a non-calculus-based introductory physics sequence.
 Topics included are mechanics and sound.
 The course presents the basic principles of physics.
 It is required of biology, pre-medicine, and allied health profession majors.
 Prerequisite: grade of C or better in MATH 1720, or 1730.
 Offered in fall, spring, and summer.

-PHYS 2011 College Physics I Laboratory (1).
-One two-hour laboratory each week.
+PHYS 2011 Non-Calculus Physics I Lab (1).
+One two-hour laboratory each week emphasizing hypothesis testing and data analysis.
 This course is designed to be taken concurrently with the corresponding lecture course, PHYS 2010.
 Offered in fall, spring, and summer.